You are here

 Checked Baggage Policy

 American Airlines charges a fee of $25 (each way) for the first checked bag, and a fee of $35 (each way) for the second checked bag for each passenger.
 A checked bag may not weigh more than 50 pounds.
 The total dimensions of a checked bag (length + width + height) may not exceed 62".
 Overweight and oversized bags will be assessed additional fees.
 For more information, please visit the American Airlines website.
 Note: Baggage fees may be paid by credit card, debit card or cash.
-US Airways will not accept checks for any transaction.
+American Airlines will not accept checks for any transaction.

 Other Important Reminders